sophieelin/PaperNet/README.md

 ## Autonomous Features

-- Discovers relevant papers from the user’s research query and filters them to supported sources such as arXiv and ACM.
+- Discovers relevant papers based on a user’s research query, filtering for trusted sources such as arXiv and ACM
-- Expands the graph by recursively retrieving citations and references from the initial paper set, then ranks and retains the most relevant and high-impact works using signals such as citation count, influential citations, and topical fit.
+- Expands the graph by recursively retrieving citations and references from the initial set of papers, then ranks and retains the most relevant and high-impact works using signals such as citation count, influential citations, and topical relevance
+- Generates summary cards by selecting the most important figure(s) in each paper and summarizing key elements including methodology, results, future work, and an easy-to-use BibTeX citation
+- Connects nodes with semantically meaningful edges such as builds on, similar approach, and contrasting approach
+- Clusters papers semantically using vector embeddings and a k-means clustering algorithm, enabling structured organization and easy traversal of the research space
-- Automatically maintains the research graph by adding new papers, restructuring clusters, generating summary cards, selecting representative figures, and inferring semantic edges between related papers.
+- Continously maintains the research graph by adding new papers, restructuring clusters, generating summary cards, selecting representative figures, and inferring semantic edges between related papers
+- Includes an ideation component to surface emerging trends and aggregate potential future research directions

 ---